Alpha-NML Universal Predictors: -NML as an alternative to NML

 \end{lem} \begin{IEEEproof} Starting from \eqref{WCR} and substituting the definition of $\alpha$-NML given by Equation \eqref{AlphaNML}, we have

 where in the last step we used the definitions of $I_{\alpha}(\phi, X^n)$ and $W_{\alpha}(\mathcal{P})$ in Equations \eqref{IAlphaDef} and \eqref{WTerm} respectively. \end{IEEEproof}

 Since in the limit $\alpha \to\infty$ the $\alpha$-NML predictor becomes equal to the NML, it follows that $R_{\max}(\hat{p}_{\alpha})$ tends to the optimal worst-case regret $I_{\infty}(\phi, X^n)$ when $\alpha$ goes to infinity.
-However, in general, it is not clear neither from \eqref{RMaxLDInfEq} nor from \eqref{RMaxAlphaNML} what is the behavior of $R_{\max}(\hat{p}_{\alpha})$ as a function of $\alpha$, i.e., it is not clear if the regret is monotonically decreasing with $\alpha$ or not, and this might depend on the actual class of distributions that is considered.
-In fact, the first term in \eqref{RMaxAlphaNML} is increasing with $\alpha$, due to known properties of Sibson's $\alpha$-mutual information \cite{verdu1}.
-However, the overall behavior of the regret is certainly not increasing with $\alpha$, since it reaches its maximum when $\alpha \to \infty$.
+However, in general, it is not clear from \eqref{RMaxAlphaNML} what is the behavior of $R_{\max}(\hat{p}_{\alpha})$ as a function of $\alpha$, i.e., it is not clear if the regret is monotonically decreasing with $\alpha$ or not, and this might depend on the actual class of distributions that is considered.
+In fact, the first term in \eqref{RMaxAlphaNML} is increasing with $\alpha$, due to known properties of Sibson's $\alpha$-mutual information \cite{verdu1,esposito2024sibsonsalphamutualinformationvariational}.
+However, the overall behavior of the regret is certainly not increasing with $\alpha$, since it reaches its minimum when $\alpha \to \infty$.
 This proves the critical role of the second term $W_{\alpha}(\mathcal{P})$ in the overall behavior of the worst-case regret.
-Luckily, this term can be written in a simple form for the class of discrete memoryless sources, as it is shown in the next section.
+While this term is in general of difficult analysis, in Section \ref{ANMLDMS} we show that it can be written in a simple form for the class of discrete memoryless sources, for which a complete asymptotic analysis of the worst-case regret can be carried out.